ceph/ceph/doc/cluster-ops/auth-intro.rst

 role of ensuring that only acceptable users and programs are able to run on the machine that Ceph will permit to access its object store.

 The keys used to authenticate Ceph clients and servers are typically stored in a plain text file with appropriate permissions in a trusted host.

-.. important:: This method has security shortcomings, but they are difficult to avoid, given the basic authentication methods Ceph uses in the background.
+.. important:: Storing keys in plaintext files has security shortcomings, but they are difficult to avoid, given the basic authentication methods Ceph uses in the background.
 Those setting up Ceph systems should be aware of these shortcomings.

 In particular, arbitrary user machines, especially portable machines, should not be configured to interact directly with Ceph, since that mode of use would